OracleCPS/DIPC/CloudWorkshop_DIPC_1200.md

 ![](images/1200/image1200_121.PNG)

-4. Click on imports and select the case workflow path in Client file and select Ok.
+4. Click on import and select the case workflow path in Client file (case workflow is downloaded in step 1) and select Ok.

 ![](images/1200/image1200_122.PNG)